DataDog/documentation/content/en/tracing/guide/trace_queries_dataset.md

 ### Diversity sampling

 Every 15 minutes, diversity sampling retains at least one span and the associated trace for each combination of environment, service, operation, and resource.
 This occurs for the `p75`, `p90`, and `p95` percentile of latencies to ensure that you can always find example traces in service and resource pages, even for low traffic endpoints.
-Read more about diversity sampling in the [documentation][3].
+To learn more, read the [diversity sampling documentation][3].

 ## Impact of enabling Trace Queries